pdfix/pdfix_sdk_builds/docs/en/8.2.0/pdf_template.md

 ### tag_table

-Handles process of table tagging.
-For repurposing and accessibility purposes, a Table should have headers.
-If there are no headers detected, default behaviour is leave the table without TH.
+Handles the process of tagging tables.
+For repurposing and accessibility purposes, a table should have headers.
+If no headers are detected, the default behavior is to leave the table without any `<th>` elements.

 _keys and values:_
 - "[disable](#disable)" : false